Sterling and Wilson Renewable Energy Secures INR 1,381 Crore Order from Adani Green Energy, Boosting Order Inflows

 Market Outlook

-SWREL's repeated success in securing projects in this market positions it well to capitalize on these trends and further expand its international operations.
+SWREL's success in securing large orders from major players like Adani Green Energy positions it well to capitalize on these trends and further expand its operations in the domestic market.

 Conclusion